Capture and Replay

 Capture types

 There are several sorts of things you could capture into and replay from.
 In the capture::events module you will find two examples, a linked list and a binary serializer / deserializer (wrapper around Write and Read traits).
 The binary serializer is fairly general; we used it up above to wrap TCP streams.
 You could also write to files, or write to shared memory.
-However, be mindful that the serialization format (abomonation) is essentially the in-memory representation, and Rust makes no guarantees about the stability of such a representation across builds.
+However, be mindful that the default serialization format (abomonation) is essentially the in-memory representation, and Rust makes no guarantees about the stability of such a representation across builds.